xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-docker.md

 ### Add an Environment Path

 To run Docker commands from Jenkins, you need to add an environment path to Jenkins.
-The `PATH` specifies where to find the folder containing Docker's commands.
+The `PATH` specifies where to find the folder containing Docker commands.

 Go to **Dashboard > Manage Jenkins > Configure System > Global properties**.
-Select the **Environment variables** to add a global variable named `PATH`, which value is `$PATH:/usr/local/bin:`.
+Select the **Environment variables** to add a global variable named `PATH` with this value: `$PATH:/usr/local/bin:`.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-docker/Global-properties.png" alt="global properties" width=100%>